-Ceremonial, Premium, or Culinary... these terms describe the different types/qualities of matcha.
-Ceremonial grade is the highest quality available.
-Premium grade comes second, and Culinary grade takes last place.
+Ceremonial, Premium, or Culinary… these words indicate the different Matcha varieties / Matcha qualities.
+Ceremonial Grade is the highest quality available.
+In second place is Premium Grade, and last place is Culinary Grade.

-In the following sections, we will reveal why this is so and show you the differences in detail!
+In the following sections, we reveal why this is and show you the differences in detail!

 Ceremonial Grade

-This is the highest quality among matcha varieties.
-Ceremonial Matcha is made from the youngest and finest leaves, carefully harvested by hand.
-The leaves are steamed, dried, and slowly ground in stone mills to a fine powder to preserve the integrity of the tea.
-This matcha has a vibrant green color and a sweet, mild, and rich flavor.
-It is traditionally used in the Japanese tea ceremony (hence the name) and is perfect for true matcha lovers.
+This is the highest quality among the Matcha varieties.
+Ceremonial Matcha is made from the youngest and finest leaves, carefully handpicked.
+The leaves are steamed, dried, and slowly ground into a fine powder using stone mills to preserve the tea's integrity.
+This Matcha has a bright green color and a sweet, mild, and rich flavor.
+It is traditionally used for the Japanese tea ceremony (hence the name) and is perfect for true Matcha lovers.

 Premium Grade

-An excellent choice for everyday enjoyment.
-It is produced similarly to Ceremonial Matcha, but uses leaves harvested slightly later in the season.
-The result is a matcha with a stronger flavor that still maintains a very high quality.
-Premium Matcha, for example, is ideal for matcha lattes and/or other beverages.
+An excellent choice for daily enjoyment.
+It is produced similarly to Ceremonial Matcha but uses leaves harvested slightly later in the season.
+The result is a Matcha with a stronger flavor that still maintains very high quality.
+Premium Matcha is, for example, perfect for Matcha lattes and/or other drinks.

 Culinary Grade

-As the name suggests, this matcha is intended for culinary purposes.
-It is made from leaves harvested later in the season, giving it a stronger, more bitter flavor.
-Culinary Matcha is ideal for baking or cooking, as its intense flavor blends well with other ingredients.
-Whether in cakes, smoothies, or as a spice, Culinary Matcha adds a special touch to your dishes.
+As the name suggests, this Matcha is intended for culinary purposes.
+It is made from leaves harvested later in the season, giving it a stronger, more robust flavor.
+Culinary Matcha is ideal for baking or cooking, as its intense flavor harmonizes well with other ingredients.
+Whether in cakes, smoothies, or as a spice – Culinary Matcha gives your dishes a special touch.

-Each matcha variety has its own unique character and specific uses.
-Whether you're a fan of traditional tea or looking to try new recipes, matcha offers a variety of possibilities.
-Try the different varieties and find the one that best suits your taste and needs.
+Each Matcha variety has its own character and special use.
+Whether you're a fan of traditional tea or want to try new recipes, Matcha offers you a variety of possibilities.
+Try the different varieties and find out which one best suits your taste and needs.

 Our two Matcha grades: